The Rise of European Online Retailers and the Hidden Cost of Cheap Imports

 Employees: Minimal in Europe

-Issues: Poor product quality and knock-off merchandise; suspected use of forced-labor sourced products; aggressive data collection practices
+Controversies: Poor product quality and knock-off merchandise; suspected use of forced-labor sourced products; aggressive data collection practices

 You might also like